simjanos-dev/LinguaCafe/README.md

 Your server now should be running and accessible on http://localhost:9191.
 If you encounter any error, try stopping and restarting your docker container.

 Please follow the instructions on this page in the `Importing dictionaries` section below to import dictionaries that you want to use.

+## Known issues after first installation
+Sometimes when opening LinguaCafe the first time there is an error message about users database table.
+If this happens, just stop and start your containers again, it should fix the problem.

+> docker compose down
+> docker compose up -d

+If you are unable to import .epub files, it may be caused because of the permissions of your temp folder.
+Running this command should fix the issue.

+> sudo chmod 777 /your/linguacafe/temp/folder -R

+These will be addressed in a future update.

 ## Updating to the latest version
 Run these commands from the directory where you placed your `docker-compose.yml`: